-The Brainstorming Activity Sheet (Appendix A), Administration Guide and Information Form (Appendix B), and Parent Information Letter (Appendix C) were created by Beyond School Bells (BSB) staff to facilitate the data collection process.
-School Community Coordinators at each site who agreed to participate were provided a 30-minute training session on administering the data collection activity during the second week of October 2023.
-Students and staff participating in the activity were provided funds to purchase pizzas as a thank you for their time.
-School staff leading the activity were provided a stipend to cover their time to recruit students, participate in the training, and administer the activity.
+The Youth Brainstorming Session sheet (Appendix A), Administration Guide and Information Form (Appendix B), and Parent Information Letter (Appendix C) were created by Beyond School Bells (BSB) staff to facilitate the data collection process.
+School Community Coordinators at each site who agreed to participate were provided a 30-minute training session on administering the data collection activity.
 Each facilitated activity lasted from 45 minutes to one hour.

-The Brainstorming activity was structured by Beyond School Bells staff and implemented by a facilitator at the site who was also a staff member and familiar to the students.
-The activity started with the facilitator reading a purpose statement to the students (see Administration Guide in Appendix B) and reviewing the images on the Brainstorming sheet (see Appendix A).
-To get the students thinking about interesting clubs or opportunities, they were asked to list the top three clubs or activities they
+The Youth Brainstorming Session was structured by Beyond School Bells staff and implemented by a facilitator at the site who was also a staff member and familiar to the students.
+The activity started with the facilitator reading a purpose statement to the students (see Administration Guide in Appendix B) and reviewing the images on the Brainstorming sheet.
+To get the students thinking about interesting clubs or opportunities, they were asked to list the top three clubs or activities they experienced in the past.
+After writing down their top three, the students were asked to share those experiences with someone sitting next to them.